FearOfTheSea/SDL2-game/README.md

 ## Credits
 Credits to the SDL2 library, guides by lazyfooproductions https://lazyfoo.net/tutorials.
-This game is inspired by Polytopia.
+This game is inspired by Polytopia, age of empires.